dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

     it is...

 I have no notion of what "semi-natural" might mean.
 What does it take to be fully natural?
-All that is going on is that Lubos is making a similar assumption that if one does an operation to get the Lorentz invariant interval, the other terms necessarily should be zero.
+All that is going on is that Luboš is making a similar assumption that if one does an operation to get the Lorentz invariant interval, the other terms necessarily should be zero.
 That cannot be done with quaternions, and that is a good thing.